What is Tofie?

 Example Prompts:

-• “For rental invoices, split the amount into two line items: one for 'Office Rental' and one for 'Prepaid Expenses.'”
+“For rental invoices, split amounts into ‘Office Rental’ and ‘Prepaid Expenses.’”

-• “For medical invoices, include the patient name and treatment in every line item.”
+“For medical invoices, include the patient name and treatment in each line item.”

 Advanced Prompting Examples